All campuses are open and ready to serve students virtually, blended, or in person.

 MATH 0314 College Algebra Support

 This course is a support for students enrolled in College Algebra.
 It will assist in the study of functions and equations.
-Prerequisite: MATH 0406, or meet TSI college-readiness standard for Mathematics; or equivalent.
+Prerequisite: TSI Math Assessment score of 910-949 with a diagnostic score of 5, or MATH 0405 with a grade of "C" or better, or equivalent.
 Corequisite: MATH 1314.
 3 credit hours.
 (D)

 MATH 0324 Mathematics for Business and Social Sciences Support

 This course is a support for students enrolled in Mathematics for Business and Social Sciences.
 It will assist in the study of functions and equations.
-Prerequisite: MATH 0406 or equivalent.; or equivalent.
+Prerequisite: TSI Math Assessment score of 910-949 with a diagnostic score of 5, or MATH 0405 with a grade of "C" or better, or equivalent.
 Corequisite: MATH 1324.
 3 credit hours.
 (D)

 MATH 0332 Contemporary Mathematics Support

 Intended for non-STEM (Science, Technology, Engineering and Mathematics) majors.
 Concepts and processes that support introductory treatments of sets and logic, financial mathematics, probability and statistics.
 Development of number sense, proportional reasoning, estimation, technology and communication are supported through this course.
-Prerequisite: Meet TSI college-readiness standard for Mathematics; or equivalent.
+Prerequisite: TSI Math Assessment score of 910-949 with a diagnostic score of 5, or MATH 0405 with a grade of "C" or better, or equivalent.
 Corequisite: MATH 1332.
 3 credit hours.
 (D)

 MATH 0342 Elementary Statistical Methods Support

 A support course for Elementary Statistical Methods with emphasis on real numbers and graphing techniques in real-world problems.
-Prerequisite: Meet TSI college-readiness standard for Mathematics; or equivalent.
+Prerequisite: TSI Math Assessment score of 910-949 with a diagnostic score of 5, or MATH 0405 with a grade of "C" or better, or equivalent.
 Corequisite: MATH 1342.
 3 credit hours.
 (D)

 MATH 0405 Math Foundations